llnl/RAJA/docs/sphinx/dev_guide/ci.rst

   * `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_,
     a centralized framework for software testing with GitLab CI on LC machines.
 The project is developed on GitHub and is mirrored to the LC CZ GitLab instance.
+As of v2025.12.0, RADIUSS Shared CI provides reusable GitLab CI Components (requires GitLab 17.0+).
   * `Spack <https://github.com/spack/spack>`_, a multi-platform package
     manager that builds and installs HPC software stacks.
   * `Uberenv <https://github.com/LLNL/uberenv>`_, a Python script